keajs/kea-docs/docs/guide/additional.md

 :::note
 In the example above we had two options:

-1. The `dashboardLogic` could listen to the `usersLogic.actions.loadUsersSuccess` action and then call its own `refreshDashboard()` action.
+1. The `dashboardLogic` could listen to the `usersLogic.actionTypes.loadUsersSuccess` action and then call its own `refreshDashboard()` action.
 2. The `usersLogic` could listen to its own `loadUsersSuccess` action and then call `dashboard.actions.refreshDashboard()`.